 YES, there is a second way in which a person may be guilty of an assault and battery on a police officer or public employee.
 Instead of intentional conduct, it involves reckless conduct that results in bodily injury.
 The defendant can be charged with the offense of having committed an assault and battery upon a police officer or public employee by reckless conduct.

-How does the Commonwealth prove the defendant guilty of having committed an assault and battery upon a police officer or public employee by reckless conduct?
+What does the government have to show to prove someone committed an assault and battery upon a police officer or public employee by reckless conduct?

 2. That the defendant’s actions amounted to reckless conduct